z-aqib/machine-learning-algorithms/challenger1/README.md

 analysis:
 - kbest works at lower number of features
 - knn=3, knn=7, simple imputers have no difference on accuracy
-- forward selector + k-nearest is very time taking, even after 1000 minutes it didnt work. at smaller forward selection, it runs but accuracy is too low due to less features
+- forward selector + k-nearest is very time taking, even after 17 hours it didnt work. at smaller forward selection and smaller k-nearest-neighbours, it runs after 2 hours but accuracy is too low due to less features

 ### Analyzing KBest Feature Selection
 | case number | algo used | kbest features | kaggle accuracy |